 Dialogue, communication and liaison are important attributes in international develoment and students are expected to engage with one another, the teaching staff and the broader international development community via in-class discussion, using the online tools, academic resources and of thier own volition.

 Assumed knowledgeFamiliarity with basic concepts in International Development.

 |2022||UC - Canberra, Bruce||Semester 1||07 February 2022||On-Campus||Dr Tahmina Rashid|

 Extensions & Late submissions

-All assessment items need to be submitted in soft-copy to the appropriate dropbox on the unit website.
+All assessment items need to be submitted as soft-copy to the appropriate dropbox on the unit canvas site.